JohnTheSixth/crystalball/README.md

-# College Bebop
+# Crystal Ball

-In a lot of ways, going to college is a lot like being on the crew of the
+This app will help you figure out your future.
+That's right: it gives you the data _you_ need to figure out if you should go to college.

-This app will tell you your future.
-Or, what your future might look like.
-Or what someone else's future might look like.
+I guess if you've already _gone_ to college you probably won't need this app.
+But what if you're thinking about...GRAD SCHOOL???
+Eh?
+Yep, Crystal Ball can help you with that too.

 ## Where to Find the Thing Online